-Prince Philip, husband of Britain's Queen Elizabeth II, to step down from public life
+Prince Philip, husband of Britain's Queen Elizabeth II, to retire

 The Queen will "continue to carry out a full programme of official engagements," supported by other members of the royal family.

-Senior royal staff members were called to London by the Lord Chamberlain, the most senior member of Queen Elizabeth II's household staff, to be told of the announcement before the public statement
+Senior royal staff members were called to London by the Lord Chamberlain, the most senior member of Queen Elizabeth II's household staff, to be told of the announcement before the public statement.

-The Queen, who is 91, met British Prime Minister Theresa May at the palace Wednesday as a formality to mark the dissolution of parliament.
+It came a day after the Queen met British Prime Minister Theresa May at the palace Wednesday as a formality to mark the dissolution of parliament.

-Also on Wednesday, 95-year-old Prince Philip was photographed during an event at the Lord's cricket ground in London.
+Also on Wednesday, Prince Philip was photographed during an event at the Lord's cricket ground in London.

 Developing story - more to come